llvm/llvm-project/flang/docs/Extensions.md

   only in function references, but not an explicit `INTRINSIC` statement, its name is not brought into other scopes by a `USE` statement.

+* Should hexadecimal floating-point input editing apply any rounding?
+  F'2023 subclause 13.7.2.3.8 only discusses rounding in the context of decimal-to-binary conversion; it would seem to not apply, and so we don't round.
+This seems to be how the Intel Fortran compilers behave.

 ## De Facto Standard Features

 * `EXTENDS_TYPE_OF()` returns `.TRUE.` if both of its arguments have the